cmars/onionpipe/README.md

 ### How do I build it?

+#### Local build

 Should work on: Linux, Darwin, Android (gomobile) according to the [berty.tech/go-libtor](https://github.com/berty/go-libtor) README.

 In a local clone of this project,

-    go build .
+    make

 This will take a long time the first time you build, because it compiles CGO wrappers for Tor and its dependencies.

-You'll also need to have C library dependencies installed for the build to work:
+You'll need to have C library dependencies installed for the build to work:

 - tor
 - openssl